 The formal, legal governing body for all schools in the Greenshaw Learning Trust is the Board of Trustees.
 It is made up of 9 Trustees and the Chair of the board of Trustees is Roger Mills.
 It meets each half term, six times per year and usually follows Governing Body meetings in all the schools.

 The Greenshaw Learning Trust is one single organisation.
 It is a single employer for all teachers and support staff in all schools.
 It is also the admissions authority for all schools.

-The Board of Trustees delegates the running of its schools in large part to the Local Governing Body and Leadership team in the school.
+The Board of Trustees delegates the governance of its schools in large part to the Governing Body and Leadership team in the school.
 There are certain functions that it does not delegate because these have to remain with the board of Trustees and be carried out across the entire organisation.
 These are mostly the functions that relate to finance, legal and Human Resources.

 The Board has a number of committees to carry our scrutiny functions.
-Local Governing Bodies are special Committees of the Board of Trustees.
-The minutes of all Local Governing Bodies are received and scrutinised by the Board of Trustees.
+Governing Bodies are special Committees of the Board of Trustees.
+The minutes of all Governing Bodies are received and scrutinised by the Board of Trustees.

 Scheme of Delegation

 The scheme of delegation defines the relationship between the Board of Trustees and the Governing Body.
 It stipulates what is delegated to the Governing Body, what is expected from Governing Body in terms of scrutiny of headteachers and leadership teams and how the School/Governing Body communicates with the Board.

 In addition to the Scheme of Delegation, there are a series of policies that GLT approves which also stipulate how schools will operate.
 Some policies e.g. Safeguarding, finance and a suite of HR policies are approved by the Board and schools are required to follow them.
 Some policies are overarching e.g. curriculum, and a school then adopts its own local policy to reflect local practice.
 The Board of Trustees has model policies for schools to adapt and adopt where relevant.